FA Cup betting tips: Chelsea v Manchester City best bets and preview

-It's a huge game in the FA Cup on Saturday as Chelsea take on Manchester City.
+It's the FA Cup semi-final on Saturday, with Chelsea taking on Manchester City.
 Tom Carnduff has found a trio of goalscorers to back at good prices.

 1pt Ilkay Gundogan to score anytime at 16/5 (Betfair, Paddy Power)